 Remove the baking sheet from the freezer and place in the center of the preheated oven.
 Bake until the scones are puffed and very pale golden (about 10 minutes).
 Remove from the oven and allow to cool for 10 minutes on the baking sheet before transferring to a wire rack to cool completely.

 While the scones are cooling, make the glaze.
 In a small bowl, mix the seeds from the (other) half of a vanilla bean into the confectioners’ sugar until the seeds are evenly distributed throughout the sugar.
-Add 2 tablespoon of milk, and mix well, until a thick paste forms.
-Add more milk by the 1/4-teaspoon, mixing to combine well, until the glaze falls off the spoon slowly, in a thick but pourable glaze.
+Add 2 tablespoon of milk, and mix well, until a very thick paste forms.
+Add more milk by the 1/4-teaspoon, mixing to combine well, until the glaze falls off the spoon slowly, in a very thick but pourable glaze.
 Add milk very slowly, as it is much easier to thin, than to thicken, the glaze.
 If you do thin the glaze too much, add more confectioners’ sugar a teaspoon at a time to thicken it.
-Either dip the tops of the cooled scones into the glaze, or spoons it on top of the scones and spread into an even layer.
-Allow to set at room temperature before serving.
+Either dip the tops of the cooled scones into the glaze, or spoon it on top of the scones and spread into an even layer.
+Allow the glaze to set at room temperature before serving.